-- "The New Rules of Marketing & PR" by David Meerman Scott (Required) -- See LBCC Library Ebook link on Moodle. - "Principles of Marketing" Ebook produced by the University of Minnesota Libraries Publishing.
+- "The New Rules of Marketing & PR" (8th Edition) by David Meerman Scott (Required) -- See LBCC Library Ebook link on Moodle.
+Hard copies available at the Campus Store. - "Principles of Marketing" Ebook produced by the University of Minnesota Libraries Publishing.
 See link on Moodle.